mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

 .. code-block:: yaml

         -   type: radioGroup      # Type radioGroup creates radio buttons.
-When activated, the specified value is written to the database.
+When activated, the specified value is written to the table column.
             title: Radiobuttons - Choose one # Label (optional)
             name: test1           # table column
             options:              # define the options